What Happens If You Overstay In Canada?

 4. Extend Your Stay Before It Expires

-Before your approved stay expires, request to extend your stay in Canada as a visitor if you need additional time in Canada and are qualified for one.
+Before your approved stay expires, request for extending work permit Canada or extending study permit Canada if you need additional time in Canada and are qualified for one.
 Only after the expiration of your allotted period can it cause issues.

 5. Understand the Consequences of Overstaying in Canada